aspina7/EpiconceptCrypto/README.md

 - *MergingDenominators.R*: Clean r-script for combining datasets
 - *AnnualIncidenceRates.R*: Clean r-script for calculating incidence rates
 - *IRR.R*: Clean r-script for calculating incidence rate ratios using poisson
+- *Master.R*: Clean r-script to run each of the other r-scripts
+- *MarkdownExample.Rmd*: Clean r-markdown document incorporating text and code from *IRR.R*
+- *NewRmarkdown1-6.png*: screenshots required for the case study .Rmd